A FULL SERVICE PERSONAL INJURY LAW FIRM WITH OVER 25 YEARS OF EXPERIENCE

 Detecting abuse in these situations is not always easy, especially if you are not able to visit your loved one often or they are unable or unwilling to communicate.
 You must make every effort to talk to your loved one to confirm they are happy with their treatment and are not experiencing any form of mistreatment.

 If you find physical evidence of abuse or harm (such as unexplained marks on the body or obviously unhygienic conditions) or notice your loved one has become more withdrawn and refuses to discuss whether anything is wrong, it may be time to seek legal advice.
-Our Jefferson County mental health facility abuse attorney can review your loved one’s circumstances and advise whether you have a case.
+Our Birmingham mental health facility abuse attorney can review your loved one’s circumstances and advise whether you have a case.

 Detecting abuse early is important for two reasons: One, you want to make sure your loved one is in a safe, supportive environment.
 Two, you generally only have a limited time to take legal action against a mental health facility or its employees.